HAKANKOKCU/PamukkyV3Server/README.md

 ## --WIPEUNUSED
 This commad wipes scanned files, **does nothing without `--CLEANUP_UNUSEDFILES`**
 # NOTE
 Please don't force quit (ctrl + c), if you are using termux (I dont really recommend if you have a computer), you can click "exit" at notification. or it will not save any data (INCLUDING crashes).
-So restart the server often
+So restart the server often OR use `GET "/savedata"` request to manually save the data.

 LocalTunnel performance is too bad for this server, might logout you randomly at clients (read twice if you use localtunnel)